mofojed/deephaven-js-plugins/plugins/ui/README.md

     )
 ```

-#### Scoping/Contexts
+#### Scoping

 With Parameterized Queries, scope of the query is limited to a particular session.
 However, it would be interesting if it were possible to share a context among all sessions for the current user, and/or share a context with other users even; e.g. if one user selects and applies a filter, it updates immediately for all other users with that dashboard open.
 So three cases:

-1. Limit to a particular session (Paramterized Queries, should likely be the default)
+1. Limit to a particular session (like Paramterized Queries, should likely be the default)
 2. Limit to the particular user (so if you have the same PQ open multiple tabs, it updates in all)
 3. Share with all users (if one user makes a change, all users see it)